-Are you, like me, somehow confused about how to balance the biblical instruction to believe in God and the advice we hear from the world to “believe in yourself”?
+Are you, like me, somehow confused about how to balance the biblical instruction to believe in God and the advice we hear to “believe in yourself”?

 Every time I look around, I see people who believe in themselves and can do the things I want to do.
 Then I’m “tempted” to believe in myself and get that result too.
 But sooner than later, I’m convicted with “Trust in the LORD with all your heart, and do not lean on your own understanding.”